Using predictive multiplicity to measure individual performance within the AI Act: How to measure and evaluate predictive multiplicity

-\paragraph{\bf Illustrative example on synthetic data.} To illustrate the importance of dataset multiplicity, we first present a controlled experiment on synthetic data.
+\paragraph{\bf Illustrative example on synthetic data} To illustrate the importance of dataset multiplicity, we first present a controlled experiment on synthetic data.
 The advantage of this setup is that the true individual conflict ratios are known by construction.
 To form the dataset, we draw data points from a set of 2D Gaussian distributions: $\mathcal{N}((0,0), (1,1))$ and $\mathcal{N}((5,5), (1,1))$ with label $0$; and $\mathcal{N}((5,5), (1,1))$ and $\mathcal{N}((10,10), (1,1))$ with label $1$.
 The two Gaussians with mean vector $(5,5)$ completely overlap with mixed labels, meaning that the data points in this region will have a true conflict ratio of $0.5$.
 All remaining data points have a ground truth conflict ratio of $0$.
-We explore four different approaches to approximate the Rashomon set by systematically varying the amount of dataset multiplicity: \begin{itemize} \item[(a)] {\bf No dataset multiplicity:} We use the same training data sample of $8,000$ points for all $10,000$ models. \item[(b)] {\bf Bootstrapped dataset multiplicity on few models:} We train $200$ models on bootstrapped training data, which is created by drawing $800$ points with replacement from the original $8,000$ training points. \item[(c)] {\bf Bootstrapped dataset multiplicity on many models:} We train $10,000$ models on bootstrapped training data similar to (b). \item[(d)] {\bf Full dataset multiplicity:} We draw an entirely new dataset of $8,000$ training samples for each of the $10,000$ models. \end{itemize} In all cases, we train decision trees and explore parametric multiplicity by systematically varying the tree depth, splitting criterion, and random seed (see Appendix~\ref{App:details_exp_data_mult} for details).
-Hence, while we change the way we integrate dataset multiplicity, parametric multiplicity stays fixed.
-The best classifier with $acc(g_0)\approx 0.782$ was found by (d).
+We explore four different approaches to approximate the Rashomon set by systematically varying the amount of dataset multiplicity: \begin{itemize} \item[(a)] {\bf No dataset multiplicity:} We use the same training data sample of $8,000$ points for all $10,000$ models. \item[(b)] {\bf Bootstrapped dataset multiplicity on few models:} We train $200$ models on bootstrapped training data, which is created by drawing $800$ points with replacement from the original $8,000$ training points. \item[(c)] {\bf Bootstrapped dataset multiplicity on many models:} We train $10,000$ models on bootstrapped training data similar to (b). \item[(d)] {\bf Full dataset multiplicity:} We draw an entirely new dataset of $8,000$ training samples for each of the $10,000$ models. \end{itemize} The best classifier with test accuracy $acc(g_0)\approx 0.782$ was found by (d).
 Together with $\varepsilon = 0.1$ this determines the Rashomon set threshold (see Definition~\ref{def:rashomon_set}), which we keep fixed for all approaches.